 Foundation Studio Courses

 Description revised Fall 2016 (4/12/16):

 VIS 1050 / 1 credit / Fall

-This common experience brings freshmen in the School of Art+Design together as a community.
-Every year a new theme is embraced and becomes the touchstone for the class, engaging each student and drawing links between the class activities and the rest of the curriculum.
+This common experience brings freshmen in the School of Art+Design together as a community, allowing them to engage and draw links between the class activities and the rest of the foundation curriculum.
 Students experience happenings ranging from artist lectures, films, and readings to performances and field trips.
-Includes required meetings outside the scheduled class time.
+Includes required meetings each week with peer advisors outside the scheduled class time.